Last Updated on July 24, 2022 by Mary Pressler

 - For example, natural gas production was temporarily cut by 50% due to the cold weather, and wind farms went offline.

 - Since Texas gets most of its electricity from gas-fired power stations and wind turbines, there were major blackouts across the state.

-The summer months are normally the most challenging for the Texas grid, since air conditioning systems in homes and businesses consume plenty of electricity.
+The summer months the most challenging for the Texas grid, since air conditioning systems in homes and businesses consume plenty of electricity.
 However, the February winter storm was an unexpected event that caught the energy industry by surprise.
 The extreme cold disabled natural gas wells and power stations that were not weatherized for such an event.

 Texas is the state with the largest energy resources, and this makes an independent power grid viable.
 During World War II, several electric utilities from Texas merged to support the war effort more effectively, and this created the Texas Interconnected System (TIS).
 However, these utilities decided to remain interconnected after the war, since this made their service more reliable.
 ERCOT was formed in 1970, and Texas had deregulated its electric sector by 1999.